Learn How to Manage a Polarity’s Ebbs and Flows

 Polarities aren’t just about business strategy; they show up in choices about leadership and culture, too.
 What is the right choice?
 Empathy or toughness?
 Keeping control or empowering others?
 Staying on task or working on the relationship?

-“The trick isn’t to solve a polarity or to make a choice and move on,” Dinwoodie continues.
-“You handle a polarity by first, recognizing what it is, and second, learning how to mentally and practically move through the ebbs and flows a polarity presents.”
+To work with polarities, you need to be able to see both perspectives clearly and at the same time.
+The trick isn’t to solve a polarity or to make a choice and move on.
+Instead, you handle a polarity by first, recognizing what it is, and second, learning how to mentally and practically move through the ebbs and flows a polarity presents.

-“Managing polarities can also help with unnecessary conflict,” adds CCL’s Laura Quinn.
-“Many teams incorrectly identify an issue as either/or and have ‘sides’ as a result.
-Polarities let both sides be right, and the organization wins.”
+Managing polarities can also help with unnecessary conflict.
+Many teams incorrectly identify an issue as either/or and have “sides” as a result.
+Polarities let both sides be right, and the organization wins.

 What does this look like in practical terms?